juditacs/morph-segmentation/README.md

 ## Input data

+Tre train script (`train.py`) expects the training input as either as its only positional argument or it reads it from standard input if no positional argument is provided.
+Gzip files are supported.
-The train scripts read the data from the standard input and expect one line per sample.
+The training data is expected to have one line per sample.
 The input and the output sequences should be separated by TAB.

 Example:

 ~~~